Manyvarsath/airbnb-clone-project/README.md

 ### Design Goals

-**Create an intuitive booking flow:** The user's journey from searching to booking should be logical and straightforward.
+**1. Create an intuitive booking flow:** The user's journey from searching to booking should be logical and straightforward.
-**Maintain visual consistency:** The design elements, including colors, fonts, and layout, must be consistent across all pages.
+**2. Maintain visual consistency:** The design elements, including colors, fonts, and layout, must be consistent across all pages.
-**Ensure fast loading times:** The application should be optimized for performance to prevent user drop-off.
+**3. Ensure fast loading times:** The application should be optimized for performance to prevent user drop-off.
-**Prioritize mobile responsiveness:** A mobile-first approach will be taken to ensure the application is fully functional and easy to use on all device sizes.
+**4. Prioritize mobile responsiveness:** A mobile-first approach will be taken to ensure the application is fully functional and easy to use on all device sizes.

 ### Key Features